.The golf courses on Hilton Head Island are arguably some of the most beautifully laid out and designed courses on the east coast.

 George Fazio Course

 If you’re a golfer looking for a true championship challenge like the pros, look no further.
 This course in the Palmetto Dunes resort is the youngest course to ever earn a spot in Golf Digest’s list of “America’s 100 Best”.
 The front 9 holes features open tree-lined fairways, but the back 9 is much more severe with tighter fairways and many more hazards.
-This course, designed by George Fazio himself, is definitely one for a true golfer’s bucket list and it’s known for its bunkers so be sure to watch out for those sandy traps!
+This course, designed by George Fazio himself, should go on any golfer’s bucket list.
+It’s known for its bunkers, so be sure to watch out for those sandy traps!

 This course has long been known as the most beautiful out of the three in the Port Royal resort.
 It has natural beauty all throughout with live oak and magnolia trees.
 The course is best suited for intermediate golfers, with multiple par-three holes and a few water hazards.
 It also features a little bit of history as well, with historical markers at some of the tee boxes depicting the significance of the location during the Civil War.